So there are a lot of pretty pretty beaches in the Dominican Republic, but this place is actually called "Paradise Island".

 Come volunteer in the Caribbean with us!

-In the Dominican Republic, volunteers with International Language Programs are serving underprivileged children receive a free education learning the English language, which is a huge boost in such a tourism-driven country.
+In the Dominican Republic, volunteers with International Language Programs are serving underprivileged children who receive a free education learning the English language, which is a huge boost in such a tourism-driven country.

 Spend part of your day teaching and spending time with young local children and spend the rest of your day exploring the Dominican Republic with other volunteers.
 Sounds pretty great, right?